kadaan/consulate/README.md

 ---

-#### /verify/checks/:check
+#### /verify/checks/id/:checkId

->The `/verify/checks/:check` route returns 200 if the specified Consul check is ok.
+>The `/verify/checks/id/:checkId` route returns 200 if the specified Consul check is ok.
 Otherwise, a non-200 status code is returned and the failing check will be in the response.
->The `:check` value can be either the _Check Id_ or _Check Name_.
-If _Check Name_, more than one check may be verified.
 >
 >
 >##### Request
 >
 >```bash
->curl -X GET http:/localhost:8080/verify/checks/check%201\?pretty
+>curl -X GET http:/localhost:8080/verify/checks/id/check1b\?pretty
 >```
 >
 >##### Responses